 Job Specification Sample: Human Resources Director

 This sample job specification for a human resources director provides an example of a job specification.
-This sample job specification for a human resources director describes the requirements for the appropriate person for your role.
+This sample job specification for a human resources director describes the requirements you expect for the appropriate person for your role.

 Later, when an employee starts a new job, it's an easy document for the manager to share and utilize as a tool to create goals and objectives and set priorities with the employee.
 The job specification document is just generally more approachable and usable than a full-length job description.

 Use the Job Specification to Attract Candidates for Your Role

 You will also want to use this job specification on your recruiting website where interested prospective employees can read through your key needs from the person who takes on the role.
 This will allow them to determine whether they have the appropriate qualifications for the job before spending the time filling out a job application and customizing a resume and cover letter.

 This is a kindness you can extend to job candidates who typically spend at least an hour to send a resume and a customized cover letter or fill out your online job application format.
 (You won't discourage all unqualified applicants by placing the job specification on your website, but you may discourage a few when you are specific about your expectations.)